appgineerin/Docs/content/atvo/appgineering-tv-overlay-for-iracing/docs/hotkeys.md

 ## Streamdeck
 A Streamdeck device can be used as a Camera Controls button box as well as for custom hotkeys.
 To use Streamdeck, install the `Appgineering ATVO` plugin and then enable the `Use Streamdeck` setting.
-The plugin is included with ATVO and can be installed from the settings.
+The plugin is included with ATVO and can be installed from the ATVO - Hotkey settings, next to the option to Use Streamdeck.
 Soon, the plugin will also be featured in the Streamdeck store.

 The Streamdeck plugin consists of two actions:
 * Camera Controls